iwismer/rusty-timer/README.md

 - Better documentation
 - Connections to multiple readers
 - More error checking (connections to reader and client)
-- More graceful way of shutting down the program
 - Basic GUI
 - Read checksum validation